Does testosterone cause hair loss? Separating hormonal fact from fiction

 • Ketoconazole Shampoo: Often used as an adjunct, this antifungal has mild anti-androgenic properties and reduces scalp inflammation.

-Hair growth is slow.
+3. Monitoring: Hair growth is slow.
 It typically takes 3 to 6 months to see a cessation of shedding and 6 to 12 months to see visible regrowth.
-If you are on TRT, your physician may adjust your dosage to avoid supraphysiological peaks that trigger excess DHT conversion.
+If you are on TRT, your physician may adjust your dosage to avoid supraphysiological peaks that could increase DHT exposure in susceptible individuals.

 Myth vs Fact